04 January 2017

-Mario Cruz captures the disturbing plight of young children who are being systematically exploited by powerful men in Senegalese Koranic schools.
+Portuguese photographer Mario Cruz captures the disturbing plight of young children who are being systematically exploited by human traffickers in Senegalese Koranic schools.

 © Mario Cruz, from the series Talibes: Modern Day Slaves.
 Guinean military police approach a group of children in a forest area near the Bissau border, Guinea-Bissau.
 In March 2015, Guinean authorities found 54 children hidden inside five vehicles that were crossing to Senegal but Senegalese authorities continue to fail to prosecute the traffickers.